Joint calibration to SPX and VIX options with signature-based models: Introduction

 \subsection{State of the art}

 This section is primarily dedicated to a literature review on the joint calibration problem and secondly, to a brief overview on signature methods in finance.

 First attempts to solve the joint calibration problem appear in \cite{G:08}, with a double constant elasticity of variance model (CEV), which despite being rather flexible cannot fit accurately the implied volatilities of SPX and VIX options jointly.
-Later on, the belief that jumps in the SPX (or additionally also in the volatility) are necessary has lead to the following contributions, \cite{S:12,PS:14,BB:14,KS:15,PPR:18} and more recently \cite{GL:22} with a new perspective on randomization.
+Later on, the introduction of models with jumps in the SPX (or additionally also in the volatility) led to different contributions, for instance the forward variance model of \cite{CK:13} described as an exponential of an affine process with L\'evy jumps, the regime-switching enhancement of the classical Heston model by \cite{PS:14}, the 3/2 model with jumps in the asset price of \cite{BB:14}, in the volatility (\cite{KS:15}), or with co-jumps and idiosyncratic jumps in the volatility (\cite{PPR:18}).

 Continuous stochastic volatility models based on Markovian semimartingales have also been employed to solve the joint calibration problem.
 For instance, in \cite{FS:18} a Heston model with stochastic vol-of-vol has been calibrated, however only for maturities above 4 months where VIX options are less liquid.
 More recently, \cite{R:22} considered a model where the volatility is driven by two Ornstein-Uhlenbeck (OU) processes using a non-standard transformation function.
-The well-working choice of two OU-processes illustrated there has been an inspiration for our concrete numerical implementations.
+This choice of two OU-processes has been an inspiration for our concrete numerical implementations.
 We also point out that the (non-rough) model introduced in \cite{AJIL:22,AJIL:22b}, where the volatility is described by a polynomial of order five in one single OU-process, falls (apart from the additional input curve) into this class of continuous Markovian models and is a particular instance of our framework.
 Let us also refer to the paper by \cite{GM:22}, where a neural SDE model has been successfully jointly calibrated.
 Within the class of continuous, however not necessarily Markovian models, \cite{GLJ:22} conduct an empirical and statistical analysis as well as a joint calibration for a family of models where the volatility depends on the paths of the asset.
-These models can be turned into Markovian ones by using exponential kernels instead of general ones.
+These models can be turned into Markovian ones by using exponential kernels instead of general ones, see also \cite{GG:23} for their joint calibration.

-Two further distinct and rather new lines of research are worth being mentioned as well: first, martingale optimal transport and second rough volatility.
+Two further distinct lines of research are worth being mentioned as well: first, martingale optimal transport and second rough volatility.